lhartmanis/compound-screen/new_RNA_inference/readme.md

 `combined_results.txt.gz`

 #### Output
-Individual text files for cell and gene
+Individual text files are generated for each inference (treatnent-gene pair).
+The files contain the most likely inferred $\pi_g$ value as well as the 95% credible interval of the inference along with the number of reads used in the inference.

 ### 4) Collection of outdata and removal of intermediary folders
-The removal of files is optional
-This step combines the data in each
+This step combines the data from each file in _step 3_ into a combined output dataframe

 #### Input
+Results folders from _step 3_

 #### Output
+`pi_g_df.txt.gz`

 The resulting $\pi_g$ matrix contains the fraction of new RNA inferred per gene in each condition.
 Multiplying this with an expression matrix generates new RNA expression levels.